Supplies: 2 empty water bottles, 4 buckets 🪣

 Prep: Place soaked sponges in a line down the center of the lawn.
 Each team will then line up on and stand on opposite sides of the lawn.

 How to Play: Each team will line up on opposite sides of the lawn.
 On “GO!” players run to grab sponges and try to hit players on the opposing team.
-If you’re hit, you’re out.
-If you catch a sponge thrown by the opposing team, the thrower is out.
+(Dodgeball-style) If you’re hit, you’re out.
+If you catch a sponge thrown by the opposing team, the thrower of the sponge is out.

 How to Win:🏅 The team with the last man standing wins!
-Add points to the Scorecard.
+Add designated points to your Water Olympics Scorecard.

 9. Shaving Cream Water War

-Supplies: shaving cream, swimming goggles, water guns 🔫
+Supplies: 2-4 cans of shaving cream, swimming goggles 🤿 , and water guns 🔫

-Prep: Each player covers themselves in shaving cream–from head to toe– avoiding the eyes and mouth.
+Prep: Each player covers themselves in shaving cream – from head to toe – avoiding the eyes and mouth.
+(1-2 cans of shaving cream should be allotted per team.)
 Players should wear swimming goggles for eye safety.

 How to Play: Players try to wash shaving cream off of their opponents using water guns, while keeping as much on theirselves as possible.

 How to Win: 🏅 Team with the most shaving cream left after time runs out wins!
-Add points to the Scorecard.
+(This may be subjective, so recruit unbiased judges!)
+Add points to your Water Olympics Scorecard.

 Supplies: 2 pool noodles, sprinklers